Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 ## Notes

-**Caution:** This Solution Pack is currently in early development stage.
+**Caution:** This Solution Pack is currently in development stage.
 It only supports transcript file in a flat xml format like below:

 Here is a simple xml file for transcript:
 ```